electronick1/stairs_doc/source/index.html.md

 Flow - It's a low-level component which actually defines data pipeline.

+The problem with data pipelines builders that's it's not quite easy to change/redefine something, also big amount of functions makes pipelines like a hell of dependenses (luigi good example of it). <br>
+For solving this problems we have FLOW component which can be used for: <br>

+- Easy change/redefine/extend your pipeline.
+(Just use python inheretence)
+- Easy to configure
+- Easy to understand what's going on
+- Each Flow could be a worker - Flow have steps which should be run inside some worker

 Flow represents data flow graph as a chain of functions called "steps".
 You can connect those steps simply define "next step" in decorator:

 `@step(next_step, next_step ... )`